the-navigator/LearNAV-Beta-Version/README.md

 ## Common Variables that are utilized in both Projects:

-1.dt - DataTable that stores Data for filtering data from Database
+1. dt - DataTable that stores Data for filtering data from Database

   It is created in LearNAV_Engine to store data used by the queries The Data are then transfered to the ListView containers in LearNAV to store data

-2.Classes for *Advanced Searching*, *Filter* and *LogIn*
+2. Classes for *Advanced Searching*, *Filter* and *LogIn*

 ### Contact Devs
 Email - <thenavigator.app15@gmail.com>